 Businesspeople typically wear suits and ties or jackets when attending meetings.
 Casual clothes are suitable for everyday wear, though, and you can even support a more casual workplace if you prefer.
 High-end restaurants encourage dressing up for dinner, meaning that you should wear something more formal if you decide to meet a candidate for dinner to extend a job offer.

-The Recruitment Process in The Gambia
+Laws Against Discrimination in The Gambia

 As a historically patriarchal society, The Gambia has recently started changing its laws to make them more inclusive to women.
 In 2010, the country enacted the Women’s Act to enforce protections for women and girls.
 In 2018, lawmakers began taking steps to draft a new constitution that will consider women and create gender-responsive legislation.